Swearing-In for the NC State Bar in Mecklenburg County

 Q: What is the attire for Swearing-In?

 A: As with any court session, new attorneys and their sponsors MUST be dressed in appropriate court attire.
-Men must wear a suit and tie and women should wear a business dress or suit.
+Men must wear a suit and tie and women should wear a business dress with jacket or suit.
 (Failure to comply with this dress code will prohibit participation.)

-Q: I have more than 3 guests.
+Q: I have more than 2 guests.
 Can you make an exception for me?

 A: Due to space constraints, we are unable to make exceptions.
 Please plan accordingly.